 Here’s the deal… I’ve tried every travel search engine out there and Google Flights is by far my favorite.
 No, this isn’t any way sponsored.
 They’ve just actually made it way easier to find cheaper airfare and narrow down all your options.
 Plus, the “explore feature” I show you how to use in the video is incredible.

-- I start all my flight searches with Google Flights to get a general idea of cost.
+- I do all my flight searches with Google Flights.
 I LOVE the features of Google Flights and how user-friendly it is.

 - Watch the video below where I show you exactly how to use these features (it’s easy!)